VietJetAir to finalise $9 billion Airbus order next month

 | SINGAPORE/PARIS

-SINGAPORE/PARIS Vietnamese carrier VietJetAir said it would finalize a $9 billion order for up to 92 Airbus (AIR.PA) aircraft next month as it seeks to tap into Southeast Asia's fast growing low-cost market dominated by AirAsia Bhd (AIRA.KL) and Lion Air.
+SINGAPORE/PARIS Vietnamese carrier VietJetAir said it would finalise a $9 billion (5.4 billion pounds) order for up to 92 Airbus (AIR.PA) aircraft next month as it seeks to tap into Southeast Asia's fast growing low-cost market dominated by AirAsia Bhd (AIRA.KL) and Lion Air.

 In September, privately owned VietJetAir and Airbus agreed a provisional order for mostly A320 planes, but the deal did not show up on the order book of Airbus in its 2013 data.